 You created and want to connect with a publication or tool

 You found in Synapse and used as part of your own research, and want to distribute

-Although a dataset is similar to a view, it serves different purposes.
-While a view allows you to set a scope for a folder that could be continuously updating, a dataset includes specific versions of files that you determine when setting it up.
+Although a dataset is similar to a file view, it serves different purposes.
+While a file view allows you to set a scope for a folder that could be continuously updating, a dataset includes specific versions of files that you determine when setting it up.

 After creating a dataset, it will exist as a draft version, meaning you can continue editing it as you wish.
 You can also create a stable (static) version of the dataset at that point in time, which cannot be changed.
 You can share this stable version with others, or link it to a publication, by minting a DOI.

 Since you can create and share a dataset with files you do not own, it’s important to ensure that you follow the Synapse Terms and Conditions of Use.